 Our overall hope is that the next “big leap” in building inclusive finance in Kenya will be about making financial solutions that make a bigger difference in Kenyan families and businesses.
 Despite the dramatic increase in financial access, financial health has dropped from 39% in 2016 to 22% in 2019.
 Our financial health index looks at the ability to manage day to day, cope with risks and invest in the future.
 Current financial tools are doing a decent job at helping people manage day to day, with 55% being able to do this.
 However, they are much less successful at coping with risks and especially investing in the future.

-This “big leap” will, therefore, need to build on the progress that has been made so far, to pair technology with consumer insights, to craft new and better financial solutions in partnership across the financial sector, and perhaps more importantly with partners in other sectors.
+This “big leap” will, therefore, need to build on the progress that has been made so far, to pair technology with consumer insights, such as including sms services for small business to craft new and better financial solutions in partnership across the financial sector, and perhaps more importantly with partners in other sectors.

 The Festival is eloquently dubbed “Fintech in the Savannah”.
 In nature that is quite a lively ecosystem and at FinTechStage we are obsessed with ecosystems!
 What is the one single step you feel is most needed to make yours stronger?

 I wish that there was one single step that take the ecosystem to the next level, but I believe it will require several single steps from multiple corners.
 The Central Bank of Kenya reached out to FSD Kenya to curate a panel on building a thriving ecosystem for fintech at the Afro-Asia Fintech event.
 Based on our experience in supporting the ecosystem, we have pulled together a group that can speak to some of the biggest gaps.